skipperbent/simple-php-router/README.md

 The callback below will fire immediately after the `Middleware` or `ExceptionHandler` has been loaded, as they are loaded before the route is rendered.
 If you wish to change the callback from outside, please have this in mind.

+**NOTE: Use this method if you want to load another controller.
+No additional middlewares or rules will be loaded.**

 ```php
 namespace demo\Middlewares;